- About Us

 What is involved when cremation is selected?

-1. A mandatory 24 hour waiting period from time of death.
+1. A mandatory 24 hour waiting period from

 2. Signing the NC Cremation Authorization by all direct legal next of kin (unless a healthcare power of attorney is in place).